 According to Haley Sylvester, Associate at Pryor Cashman: “The legal profession, often characterized by a reverence for tradition and resistance to change, is at the cusp of a technological revolution that promises the potential to reshape the profession.”

 So, if you’re wondering what all the hype around AI is about, we’re here to explain.
-AI for lawyers, especially plaintiffs’ attorneys, can dramatically streamline many aspects of day-to-day workflows, including case development, legal research, contract writing, and a whole lot more.
+AI for lawyers, especially plaintiffs’ attorneys, can dramatically streamline many aspects of day-to-day workflows, like case development, legal research, contract writing, and a whole lot more.

 What is AI for lawyers?